Scattering Networks on the Sphere for Scalable and Rotationally Equivariant Spherical CNNs: Experiments

 \subsection{Gaussianity of the Cosmic Microwave Background}

-We consider the statistical distribution of the cosmic microwave background (CMB), the relic radiation of the Big Bang, as a more typical spherical machine learning problem of interest.
-In the standard inflationary cosmology model the temperature anisotropies of the CMB are predicted to be a realization of a Gaussian random field on the sphere.
+In the standard inflationary cosmological model the temperature anisotropies of the cosmic microwave background (CMB), the relic radiation of the Big Bang, are predicted to be a realization of a Gaussian random field on the sphere.
 However, many alternative cosmological models predict weak deviations from Gaussianity.
 The statistical properties of the CMB are thus a powerful probe for distinguishing cosmological models and their study in observational data is of topical interest \citep[e.g.][]{planck2016-l07, planck2013-p09}.
-Here we generate Gaussian and non-Gaussian simulations of the CMB, as illustrated in \fig{\ref{fig:cmb}}, and train models to distinguish between them.
+We generate Gaussian and non-Gaussian simulations of the CMB (\citealt{rocha:2005}) at resolution $L=1024$ (see \fig{\ref{fig:cmb}}).
+We train similar models to those considered for the MNIST experiment above to distinguish between CMB simulations (see Appendix~\ref{sec:experimental_details:cmb}).
 Since the non-Gaussianity considered is weak this is a challenging classification problem.

-We adopt the Lambda Cold Dark Matter (LCDM) CMB power spectrum that best fits CMB observations made by the ESA Planck satellite \citep{planck2016-l01}.
-CMB simulations are generated following the approach of \citet{rocha:2005}, where the non-Gaussian distribution is derived from the wavefunctions of the harmonic oscillator.
-We set $\alpha_3=0.0$ to recover Gaussian simulations and $\alpha_3=0.2$ to recover non-Gaussian simulations.
-We consider simulations at resolution $L=1024$, training on $1024$ simulations and evaluating on a test set of 128 simulations.
-We consider similar models and training configuration as the MNIST experiment presented above but with scattering paths such that $j_2 = j_1 - 1$ (to avoid generating a large number of output channels and to promote mixing from high to low frequencies) and train for 200 epochs.

-The first model achieves a classification accuracy of 53.1\%, which is not a lot better than random, demonstrating the challenging nature of the problem.
-The second model, which includes a scattering network, achieves a classification accuracy of 95.3\%.
-Since the scattering network provides a highly effective representational space, which captures high-frequency signal content in the low resolution scattering coefficients, the model is able to achieve a considerably greater accuracy.
+The first model, without a scattering network, achieves a classification accuracy of 53.1\%, demonstrating the challenging nature of the problem.
+The second model, including a scattering network, achieves a classification accuracy of 95.3\%.
+Since the scattering network provides a highly effective representational space, which captures high-frequency signal content in the low-resolution scattering coefficients, the model is able to achieve a considerably greater accuracy.
+The scattering network evaluation takes a little under two minutes at $L=1024$ (based on an unoptimized, single-threaded implementation); recall that this need only be computed once, outside of training.